andreaHusseiniGit/QuantumComputingProject/README.md

 ## Description

 A simulation of a quantum computer was implemented on a classical computer using the Python programming language.
 All basic components of a quantum computer were created and Grover’s quantum search algorithm was implemented and successfully run, without using any specialised quantum computing libraries.
+This project was completed as a part of the course Quantum Computing Project at the University of Edinburgh in the second semester of the academic year 2019/20.

 ## Result